GOP lawmakers, citing Pentagon emails, take aim at Amazon’s pursuit of cloud-computing business

 He also said Donnelly had no influence over JEDI or any other government contract, adding: “To suggest otherwise not only reflects an absence of even the most rudimentary understanding of the government contracting process but also insults the dedicated career men and women at the Department of Defense.”

 The JEDI contract had been a competitive lightning rod, with some of the biggest names in tech vying for the 10-year cloud contract, which was seen as an important foothold in a lucrative and fast-growing market.
-Amazon was widely viewed as the presumptive winner, as it already had national security experience through its 2013 contract with the CIA.
-It also is the market-leading cloud provider, though Microsoft is gaining on it, and remains the only company certified to hold top-secret data.
+Amazon was widely viewed as the presumptive winner because it already had national security experience through its 2013 contract with the CIA.
+It also is the market-leading cloud provider, though Microsoft is gaining, and it remains the only company certified to hold top-secret data.

+But the Defense Department went with Microsoft, twice, only to cancel the deal last week in the face of a protracted bid protest by Amazon.
+JEDI is to be replaced by a new contract that divvies the work among two or more companies.

-Throughout its many phases, JEDI has been the subject of criticism related to a revolving door between Amazon and the Defense Department, much of it focused on the alleged role played by a handful of Amazon-linked officials in 2017 — several months before the JEDI procurement process was kicked off.
+Throughout its many phases, JEDI has been the subject of criticism related to a revolving door between Amazon and the Defense Department, much of it focused on the alleged role played by a handful of Amazon-linked officials in 2017 — several months before the JEDI procurement process kicked off.

-The most vocal critic was Oracle, a one-time JEDI bidder whose database business is threatened by cloud technology.
+The most vocal critic was Oracle, a onetime JEDI bidder whose database business is threatened by cloud technology.
 In an early bid protest, it accused Amazon of working its connections to steer the contract in its favor, alleging the procurement process had been “tainted.”

-A federal judge did conclude that one Amazon official, Deap Ubhi, whose work at the Pentagon was bookended by positions at Amazon, broke the rules when he left government to work for Amazon.
+A federal judge concluded that one Amazon official, Deap Ubhi, whose work at the Pentagon was bookended by positions at Amazon, broke the rules when he left government to work for Amazon.
 His case was referred to the Justice Department, which declined to prosecute.

 But the court rejected Oracle’s allegation of a systematic, institutional conflict of interest that would corrupt the entire procurement.
 A lengthy inspector general’s investigation concurred.